Latest news and updates on the COVID-19 vaccine.

 This is a difficult time for caregivers and family, who often need to make care decisions while also dealing with feelings of sadness and grief.
 Preserving quality of life is a key goal for those with end-stage dementia.
 During this time, hospice care can be helpful for families.

 Hospice care can be provided at home, at a hospice facility, at a nursing home, at a hospital, or often at an assisted living or memory care community.
-It focuses on keeping your loved one with dementia as comfortable as possible while providing support to the family.
+It focuses on keeping your loved one with dementia as comfortable as possible while supporting the family.

-If you need help planning for dementia care, contact one of our Senior Living Advisors.
-They can help you think through your loved one’s care needs, your expectations for care, and the types of care available to find the right solution for your family.
+If you need help making a plan for your loved one’s care, contact one of our Senior Living Advisors.
+They can help you think through your loved one’s care needs, your expectations for care, and the types of care available, to find the right solution for your family.

 Sources: